 As someone had suggested in class, I think actually giving the solution to the problem and showing the viewer just how they would go about voting in Massachusetts would be a really nice addition.
 I could see that taking up a bit of time as I am sure that it is probably not as simple as it should be, but I think that would be a good idea if you were to make this into a longer piece, such as the final documentary.

-Posted 2 years by firstname.lastname@example.org
+Posted over 3 years by firstname.lastname@example.org

 1) In response to my asking you about why students’ political views were put in, you said that the views will derail from your overreaching argument.
 I really respect that editorial decision as I do believe that this piece in itself present the problem without compounding other issues like political views.
 Moreover, the film captured many voices, one including an actual former-candidate, which added to the legitimacy of the issue (if a student can directly talk to a candidate, why won’t they have enough say to help a candidate win the election).